WebExp0528/CSV-Sortable-Dashboard/README.md

 # CSV-Sortable-Dashboard
-This simple nodejs application takes data from uploaded csv file, and show it as a sortable dashboard on a webpage.
+This simple React application takes data from uploaded csv file, and show it as a sortable dashboard on a webpage.

 ### How to install
 ```